Magnificent polar bird of prey that hunts over the arctic plains

 The gyrfalcon is not considered threatened due to its large range and distribution.
 However, there are worrying signs that climate change is pushing the hunting territory of peregrine falcons further north.
 Although the gyrfalcon is larger than the peregrine, they are conflict-averse away from their nests and so unable to successfully compete.

-Highlights where the Gyrfalcon can be seen
+Spots where the Gyrfalcon can be observed

 On Admiralty Inlet on the very northwest side of Baffin Island.